 Not working due to a mental or physical impairment can be devastating for you and your family.
 It makes you vulnerable to economic problems.
 There are, however, Social Security disability benefits you could receive to relieve the economic hardship of not working.
 Social Security Disability Insurance (SSDI) and Supplemental Security Income Disability (SSID) are meant to help you pay for things like housing, utilities, food, and everyday living expenses.

 But obtaining disability benefits is not always easy.
 In fact, statistically, in North Carolina, only a third of the applicants are approved at the initial stage of the disability claims process.
-Your odds nation-wide, according to the Social Security Administration (SSA), are only a little bit better.
 But with the assistance of a resourceful and knowledgeable Social Security disability benefits attorney, your chances are greatly improved.
-Lloyd King has dedicated his law practice to helping his fellow citizens obtain the help they need.
+I have dedicated my law practice to helping my fellow citizens obtain the help they need.
 Here, an overview is provided on:

-Contact Lloyd King at 1-800-265-1923 if you are thinking about filing a disability claims application.
-He will answer your questions and get your case started off on the right foot.
+Contact me if you are thinking about filing a disability claims application.
+I will answer your questions and get your case started off on the right foot.

 But that doesn't mean you should not apply for disability.
 It especially doesn't mean you should give up if your initial application is denied.
-The truth is, if you get disability, it can provide many benefits, and those benefits are listed below.
+The truth is, if your claim is approved, it can provide many benefits, and those benefits are listed below.